Demon: Buddhism

 When Buddhism spread, indigenous ideas about ghosts and demons were integrated into Buddhist teachings.
 For example, in Chinese cultural tradition, people offer food in order to appease the suffering of the pretas (hungry ghosts) during the Zhongyuan Festival.
 Since such beings are not evil per se, they are not precisely demons, so the closest equivalent in English language may be the term jinn adopted from Islamic beliefs.
 Even though Buddhism does not deny the existence of ghosts and evil spirits, they play no important role in search for liberation from the circle of life.

 Nārakis are born in hell as result of intense negative karma, wherein they suffer in a state of continuous torment until their bad karma is extinguished and they cannot accumulate further bad karma.
 Their actions are confined to the bad karmic actions they previously committed but are turned into an agonizing experience.

-In hell, demons or hell wardens (nirayapāla) appear in order to ensure that beings born are continuously tortured.
-However, if they are sentient beings, if they inflict pain, it is not clear how they suffer themselves.
-This posed the question, if the demons in hell are real or merely an illusion.
+In hell, demons or hell wardens (nirayapāla) appear in order to ensure that beings born therein are continuously tortured.
 Vasubandhu argues that every being in hell must be, by definition, suffering and since demons do not suffer in hell, they are not real but only illusions.
 It is because of the result of their bad karma, the inhabitants of hell perceive demonic hell-wardens and thus, the latter are merely a projection of the former.

 Demons may thus be understood as personifications of correlative mental states projected onto the external cosmos.
 The Pali Sutras represent the unenlightened people as "possessed" by the demons of "desire" and "craving".
 These two self-destructive feelings then cause the images of horrifying demons.
 In a state of enlightenment, the Buddha has overcome such passions and by that, conquered the demons.